seiferla/FiBo/backend/README.md

 Update the `DB_*` variables as needed, so they use the prepared PostgreSQL installation.

-4. Run `python manage.py makemigrations`
+3. Run `docker compose run django python manage.py makemigrations`
-5. Run `python manage.py migrate`
+4. Run `docker compose run django python manage.py migrate`
+4. Run `docker compose run django python manage.py collectstatic`

-From now on, you can use the command `python manage.py runserver` to have the Django backend run.
+From now on, you can use the command `docker compose up -d --build` to have the Django backend run.